 Still, many folks I know believe in one of the common weight loss myths that all calories are enemies.

 Nutrient-dense foods like fruits, vegetables, and whole grains offer essential vitamins and minerals without excess calories.
+Some of those are also proven to help with appetite suppression.

 Conversely, highly processed foods are packed with empty calories that can lead to overeating.
 These foods are less filling and can derail your weight loss efforts.